validityBase/vbase-py-samples/docs/quickstart.md

 3. **Set up your environment:**

    1. **Option 1: Copy your existing environment:**
-        If you have previously configured vBase access, for instance when using the `vbase-py-tools` package, you can re-use those settings by copying `.env` file to the `vbase-py-samples` folder:
+        If you have previously configured vBase access, for instance, when using the `vbase-py-tools` package, you can re-use those settings by copying `.env` file to the `vbase-py-samples` folder:
         ```bash
         cp ~/validityBase/vbase-py-tools/.env ~/validityBase/vbase-py-samples
         ```